qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

 .. code-block:: bash

-   sudo systemctl enable xvfb.service sudo systemctl start xvfb.service sudo systemctl status xvfb.service
+   systemctl enable xvfb.service
+   systemctl start xvfb.service
+   systemctl status xvfb.service

 In the above configuration file there's a ``FcgidInitialEnv DISPLAY ":99"`` that tells QGIS Server instances to use display no. 99.
 If you're running the